-Your doctor has decided to recommend you have this procedure undertaken to help in your continuing treatment, in so doing they have balanced the benefits against any potential risks associated with it.
+Your doctor has recommended that you have this procedure to help in your continuing treatment, in so doing they have balanced the benefits against any potential risks associated with it.

-Percutaneous biopsy is considered to be a safe procedure.
-Occasionally complications can arise because of the test's invasive nature.
+Percutaneous biopsy is considered to be a safe procedure, but occasionally complications can arise because of the test's invasive nature.
 These include:

-o Bleeding;
+o Bleeding

 Internal bleeding from the puncture site can occur.
-This bleeding will normally stop on its own.
-Occasionally the bleeding is more severe and a blood transfusion may be required.
+This bleeding will normally stop on its own, but occasionally the bleeding is more severe and a blood transfusion may be required or it could become life threatening and you may need a further operation or procedure.
+The risk of major bleeding is less than 2% while risk of death is less than 1 in 1000.